mahesh-hegde/promptsynth/README.md

 An informative git prompt.

-It displays more information compared to most other git prompts.
+* It displays more information compared to most other git prompts.
+See screenshots below.

-It's a single executable written in C, and therefore can be used on any shell by calling it from `PS1` or equivalent.
+* It's a single executable written in C, and therefore can be used on any shell by calling it from `PS1` or equivalent.

+* It's clutterless and to-the-point. (m.y s.u.b.j.e.c.t.i.v.e o.p.i.n.i.on)

 ## Screenshots
 #### A git repo with some changes